girishkuniyal/Music-website-theme/README.md

 ![UI Desktop](https://img.shields.io/badge/UI-desktop-blue.svg) ![status unstable](https://img.shields.io/badge/status-unstable-ff69b4.svg)

-Muzika is a music website theme which can be used to stream online music via HTML5 player right on your browser.
+Muzika is a music website theme which can be used to stream online music via HTML5 .
 Click [here](http://muzikaa.000webhostapp.com) to see the demo.
 #### Dependencies

   - php 7